Busy? You can listen to this article in Fiona’s seven-minute podcast.

-Judith’s other victim was a quack called “Dr. Blood.”
-He’d pretended to be a minister or a Justice of the Peace, and conducted the marriage ceremony between Judith and John Tyng.
+In this case, Dr. Blood pretended to be a minister or a Justice of the Peace, and conducted the marriage ceremony between Judith Thompson and John Alford Tyng.

 Other Entities Can Change Location

 For example, poltergeists can follow and torment the people they select as targets.
-That’s why many researchers don’t believe poltergeists are ghosts.
+That’s why many researchers don’t believe poltergeists are just ghosts.

 Demons can follow people or even become attached to them.
 Demons can mimic ghosts.

 Even the Bell Witch was probably the product of several entities.
-Those include at least one opportunistic (and very alive) person in that community.
+Those included at least one opportunistic (and, at the time, very alive) person in that community.

 If You Think a Ghost Is Following You

 Chances are, the problem isn’t a ghost.

-Don’t seek help from strangers, online.
+Please, don’t seek help from strangers, online.